 Selling Products Or Services In Your Spare Time

-Another common way to make money is selling products or services.
+Another common way to make money is by selling products or services.
 This is something that you could do online or offline, although offline probably makes more sense for many teenagers.

-For example, you might choose to sell handmade products in your local area, like soaps, chocolate or something similar.
+For example, you might choose to sell handmade products in your local area, like soaps, chocolate, or something similar.
 There is often a demand for that type of product, especially because they make good gifts.
 Likewise, there may be craft fairs in your local area that you could use as a way to promote your products and boost sales.

 When it comes to selling services, teenagers don’t have the same options as adults.
-However, some of the most common choices include tutoring, babysitting and dog walking.
+However, some of the most common choices include tutoring, babysitting, and dog walking.
 In particular, these services are ones that people often associate with teenagers anyway, which can make it easier to get work.

 You could easily advertise the services that you offer using local newspapers, on Facebook, or word of mouth.
 Nevertheless, it is important to be careful and make sure that you take safety precautions, especially if you are going to end up in somebody’s house.